 Are you hot yet?
 If you are, then your animals are probably hotter.
 Most animals have fur or feathers, so it is almost the same as us wearing a fur coat in August.
 It may be time to think of ways to help your animals beat this heat.
-Try these cool and easy tips to care for your animals this summer!
+Try these cool and easy tips to care for animals this summer!

 Caring for ALL your Animals